MileHacker Logo

 • The official currency is the People of japan Yen (JPY, ¥).

 • ATMs are widely available (post offices, convenience stores).
-Credit cards are accepted in most hotels and major shops.
+Credit cards are accepted in the majority of hotels and major shops.

 • Carry cash for smaller purchases and local eateries.
 Japan remains a cash-heavy society.

-• Inform your bank of travel plans to Japan.
+• Let your bank know you're traveling to Japan.

 Money-Saving Strategies